Praneetha2114/Funnel-Analysis-A-B-Testing-Case-Study/README.md

 User activity data was aggregated and analyzed to calculate conversion percentages at each stage.
 Pivot tables and charts were used to visualize trends and identify significant drop-offs.

-* STEP 4: Key Insights & Drop-offs

-(This is critical for interviews)

 ## 4. Key Insights & Drop-offs

 Key observations from the funnel analysis include: